Updated: Oct 12

 Find out what how they would like to have their ideal week structured.
 This might take some time - your executive business partner probably never considered the possibility of intentional meeting management.
 Next, take time to sketch out what the week would look like and how you can re-organize the calendar.
 Then meet again and show them the new weekly structure.
 It is critical to get them on-board in the adoption phase, so make sure to get them invested.
 This might look different depending on where they are in the org chart.
 If they are in the C-Suite, then these changes might have a more significant impact (which is terrific), but if not you can still use this concept to make the necessary changes that will make a positive impact on the team.

 If you a C-Suite level Executive Assistant then you hold the ultimate key to this change.
 All organizations cascade information from the head down.
 Pull your EA team together and discuss how you are going to create an intentional meeting culture.
-Does the CEO's staff meeting need to move forward in the week so the rest of the org can cascade the information down to their teams?
+Does the CEO's staff meeting need to move forward in the week, so the rest of the org can cascade the information down to their teams?
 How can you align and synchronize calendars from the top down so that things can flow well together?
-If not, then schedule the time to meet with your administrative team and discuss how you will work around the conflicts that you cannot control.
+If not, then schedule the time to meet with your administrative team and discuss how you will work around the conflicts you cannot control.
 Afterward, explain the process with your executive business partner at your next 1:1 meeting and get their input.
 Finally, decide on a process to implement and communicate the new meeting process or cadence to your teams.
-In case you were wondering, I did just suggest that you get out of your silo and speak with the other EA's on your team and strategically plan out your company meeting culture together.
+In case you were wondering, I did just suggest that you get out of your silo and collaborate with the other Administrative Professionals on your team and strategically plan out your company meeting culture together.
 If that doesn't qualify you a strategic business partner, then I don't know what does!

 Most teams are thrilled at the idea of having more time to work and less time in meetings.
 Engage them and keep them in the loop as you are working through the process and then communicate to them during your staff meeting on how the executive's calendar will be managed.
 Encourage them to do the same with their own schedules and discuss how you are going to change the culture collectively.
 As many times as I have had these conversations, I have never had anyone who pushed back on this.
 Why?
-Because everyone is wishing someone would finally make the meetings madness just stop.
+Because everyone wishes someone would finally make the meetings madness just stop.
 Throughout the process, I am engaging them and asking for input (read input, not demands) and they understand that effective calendar management at the top means effective calendar management where they are.
-Instead of getting pushed back, I generally just get flowers.
-Either that or the world's longest hugs.
+Instead of getting pushed back, I generally just get flowers... either that or the world's longest hugs.

 I have been teaching this for years, so I have a lot to say on the subject!
 I could keep going, but I am going to leave it here for now.